Study Tour to Japan

 KKC Fellowship Program for North American Social Studies Teachers

-Since 1980, more than 700 studies teachers have taken part in the KKC Study Tour to Japan.
+Since 1980, more than 700 social studies teachers have taken part in the KKC Study Tour to Japan.
 The program aims to deepen participants’ understanding of Japan and contribute to international mutual understanding across the Pacific.
 Their experiences and findings in Japan have significant value to their students, who will build future ties with Japan.

 The KKC Study Tour to Japan is full of opportunities to: